thinlizzy/die-tk/README.md

 This is an Alpha version of a portable GUI TK API.
 It supports WinApi and XLib bindings.

 # COMPILE
-I am experimenting with CMake now.
-Please let me know if it works for you.

-For the ones that don't want to use CMake, you need to set your favorite C++ compiler to C++14 and build a library with all files under src directory.
+I am experimenting with CMake and Bazel.
+If you don't want to use a build system, you need to set your favorite C++ compiler to C++14 and build a library with all files under src directory.
 Windows builds need to include win32 directory as well.
 Linux builds need to include linux directory likewise.